+Revise diagram – write description in logical way: light shines on phototube.. etc

-Figure 1: A depiction of the experimental setup.
+Figure 2: A depiction of the experimental setup.
 (1) Power supply controlling the voltage between the plates housed in (3).
 (2) A picoammeter reading the current created by ejected electrons in (3), connected to a laptop (not shown) that controls the power supply and reads and stores the data from the picoammeter.
 (3) The phototube that houses the two plates and has attached to it several filters for filtering incoming light down to one wavelength.
 (4) A mercury lamp that provides the incident light on the cathode housed in (3).

 The first thing we did when preparing to collect data was power up the mercury lamp.
 The lamp required a bit of time to warm up and reach a sustained brightness, and we could not start taking data until we reached that sustained level of brightness.
-The next thing we did was ensure that the room in which we were collecting data was as dark as we could make it.
-Ensuring that the room was dark minimized the chances that stray light from outside sources could interfere with our experiment.
-Controlling for external sources of light aside from our mercury lamp was necessary because we wanted to have light incident from the mercury lamp be the only source of light in our testing so that we could control for the intensity of the light at any given wavelength.
+The next thing we did was ensure that the room in which we were collecting data was as dark as we could make it by drawing curtains around the area and shutting off all lights.
+Ensuring that the room was dark minimized the chances that stray light from outside sources could interfere with our experiment via stray photons entering the phototube and contributing to extraneous current.
+Eliminating external sources of light was necessary because we wanted to have light incident from the mercury lamp be the only source of light in our testing so that we could control for the intensity of the light at any given wavelength.

+Label filters in this figure

-Figure 2: A close up of the lens disk that housed 5 different lenses used to filter light from the mercury lamp, only allowing a certain band of wavelength through.
+Figure 3: A close up of the lens disk that housed 5 different filters used to filter light from the mercury lamp, only allowing a certain band of wavelength through.

 It was important to allow only light of a certain wavelength and frequency in to the phototube so that we could control for the energies of incident photons.
-On the front of the phototube was a disk with several filters that would allow only light of a certain wavelength and frequency through, shown in Figure 2.
+On the front of the phototube was a disk with several filters that would allow only light of a certain wavelength and frequency through, which are shown in Figure 3.
 The frequencies that the filters allowed through correspond to the frequencies that the peak intensities of the light that the mercury lamp gave off.
 We rotated the filter disk to place a desired filter over the opening to the phototube, being careful not to touch the filter lest we dirty it.